Thank You.

-The Needham Residents for Thoughtful Zoning is a grass roots citizen group with many leaders and we are growing every day.
-We represent all age groups, political affiliations, and geographical neighborhoods in Needham.
-What unites us is a shared commitment to doing what is best for the current and future residents of the Town of Needham, and ensuring that the decisions made by our elected Politicians and Boards are made through a fair and transparent process.
-We believe that Needham’s citizens are key stakeholders whose voices deserve to be heard.
+What unites us is a shared commitment to doing what is best for the current and future residents of the Town of Needham, ensuring that our elected officials, politicians and boards make decisions through a fair and transparent process.

 FACTS vs. FICTION: